-In essence, vertical synchronization will forcefully lock your GPU to 60 FPS in order to prevent the monitor from playing catch-up and to have monitor’s refresh rate and graphics card’s output be, well, synced up.
-Although this would mean your high-end GPU won’t have the opportunity to perform to the fullest of its capabilities, it does solve the screen tearing issue.
+In essence, vertical synchronization will forcefully lock your GPU to 60 FPS in order to prevent the monitor from playing catch-up and to have the monitor’s refresh rate and graphics cards’ output be, well, synced up.
+Although this means your high-end GPU won’t have the opportunity to perform to its fullest, it does solve the screen tearing issue.

-Well, in that particular situation it does.
-If GPU’s performance dips below 60 FPS as it can happen due to the variability of game graphics required for production, then the monitor will leave the last image rendered.
-Although when this happens, it happens so fast that it can’t even be said it’s happening in a split-second.
+Well, in most cases at least.
+If the GPU’s performance dips below 60 FPS, which can happen due to the variability of game graphics required for production, then the monitor will leave the last image rendered.
+However, this happens faster than a split second.

-The annoyance remained when VSync was first introduced to the video gaming world, although now it was slightly different.
-Nvidia was first to offer a competing solution.
+This issue persisted when VSync was first introduced to the video gaming world, although now it’s slightly different.
+Nvidia was the first to offer a competing solution.

 Initially released in early 2013, G-Sync is a hardware solution that aims to fix the problem of screen tearing.
 What G-Sync does is allow the display’s refresh rate to adapt to the graphics card.

-Nvidia achieved this by developing a feature for collision avoidance in which when a new frame is ready to outputted while a duplicate of that frame is already on the screen, the new frame will expect the refresh and wait.
+Nvidia achieved this by developing a feature for collision avoidance.
+When a new frame is ready to be outputted while a duplicate of that frame is already on the screen, the new frame will expect the refresh and wait.

-The biggest issue with this is that Nvidia made the monitor manufacturers use the G-Sync module that Nvidia sells.
+The biggest issue with this is that Nvidia made the monitor manufacturers use the G-Sync module sold by Nvidia.

 Another exclusivity here is that G-Sync runs only via DisplayPort 1.2, whereas FreeSync was originally based on DisplayPort 1.2a and now uses HDMI 1.2+.

-FreeSync is AMD’s solution to the screen tearing and although it came almost exactly two years after G-Sync, many consider it a better solution.
-The thinking behind that rationale isn’t in the performance department, where these two technologies are pretty even-keeled as a matter of fact.
+FreeSync is AMD’s solution to screen tearing, which came out almost exactly two years after G-Sync.
+Many consider it a better solution, although performance-wise these two technologies are pretty even-keeled, as a matter of fact.

-For that particular reason, it’s especially infuriating that G-Sync still charges money for their tech, while AMD has allowed FreeSync, as the name suggests, to be used for free since its launch.
+For that particular reason, it’s especially annoying that G-Sync still charges money for their tech, while AMD has allowed FreeSync, as the name suggests, to be used for free since its launch.

-This is further highlighted with Nvidia’s requiring G-Sync-ready monitors while AMD’s uses VESA’s open Adaptive-Sync standard.
+Besides this, while Nvidia requires G-Sync-ready monitors, AMD’s uses VESA’s open Adaptive-Sync standard.
 This makes FreeSync much more readily available and lowers the prices of monitors that support it.

-This openness doesn’t signify that manufacturers can simply label their monitors as “FreeSync Ready” and move on.
-Like with G-Sync, they need to pass certain requirements set by AMD, but hey, at least that certification doesn’t cost a thing.
+This openness doesn’t mean that manufacturers can simply label their monitors “FreeSync Ready”.
+Much like with G-Sync, they need to meet certain requirements set by AMD, but at least that certification doesn’t cost a thing.

-FreeSync works pretty much the same way G-Sync does in that it dynamically adjusts and synchronizes the monitor refresh rate and frames per second being outputted so that there’s no screen tearing whatsoever.
+FreeSync works pretty much the same way G-Sync does.
+It dynamically adjusts and synchronizes the monitor refresh rate and frames per second being outputted so that there’s no screen tearing whatsoever.

-Another thing that both these technologies fix, and that has been an issue with VSync is input lag.
-With VSync, due to the difference between frames actually being worked on and those seen on screen, this has been its biggest point of contention.
+Another fix brought by these technologies, and which has been an issue with VSync, is input lag.
+For VSync, due to the difference between frames actually being worked on and those seen on screen, this has been quite a big downside.

-Even though it was not specifically designed to be easier on the eyes, FreeSync can technically boast about bringing lowered levels of flicker and that shouldn’t be as easily ignored as it is.
+Even though it was not specifically designed to be easier on the eyes, FreeSync can technically boast about lowering the levels of flicker and that shouldn’t be ignored.

-Just the name of it kind of sounds like there is a separate version that costs extra and almost feels like a cheap shot from AMD based purely on the naming which is eerily reminiscent of the detested freemium model in the video game world.
-However, that is absolutely not the case here.
+The ‘Premium’ part of the name immediately evokes an extra cost.
+It almost feels like a cheap shot from AMD, as the name is eerily reminiscent of the detested freemium model in the video game world.
+However, that’s absolutely not the case.

-Introduced to the world at CES 2020, FreeSync Premium looks to build on its predecessor and retain its features while also adding its own unique touches.
+Introduced to the world at CES 2020, FreeSync Premium aimed to build on its predecessor, retaining its features while also adding its own unique touches.

-One of the innovations is a low framerate compensation (LFC) which handles the framerate dropping below monitor’s range.
-Say if the FPS drops to below the monitor’s 30Hz range, LFC will increase the monitor’s refresh rate with a consistent ratio.
-So, if the game is at 25 FPS, LFC will set the refresh rate 50Hz and that will still preserve the gamer from being affected by screen tearing.
+One of the innovations is a low framerate compensation (LFC), which handles the framerate dropping below the monitor’s range.
+As such, if the FPS drops below the monitor’s 30Hz range, LFC will increase the monitor’s refresh rate with a consistent ratio.
+So, if the game is at 25 FPS, LFC will set the refresh rate 50Hz and that will still prevent the gamer from being affected by screen tearing.

-Another cool thing about Premium is that it requires at least a 120Hz refresh rate when gaming at full high-definition resolution (1920 × 1080).
+Another cool thing about Premium is that it requires a refresh rate of at least 120Hz when gaming at full high-definition resolution (1920 × 1080).

 The downside of FreeSync Premium is that it’s a relatively new technology and not a lot of monitors out there support it.
-Of course, this is purely an age issue as it’s certain that as time goes on, the number of supported monitors will increase.
+Of course, this is most likely an age issue and will be solved with time.

 FreeSync Premium Pro

 It’s obvious that AMD struggled with naming this one if this is the best they came up with.
-It was originally known under a similarly creative name of FreeSync 2 HDR, but it seems that they needed a way to convey that Premium Pro is a step above Premium.
+It was originally known as FreeSync 2 HDR, but it seems that they needed a way to convey that Premium Pro is a step above Premium.

-This edition is aimed at those playing at HDR which is going to be of use when Big Navi finally gets on the ray-tracing bandwagon.
+This edition is aimed at those playing at HDR, which will come in handy when Big Navi finally gets on the ray-tracing bandwagon.